NextZtepS/SharedRecipe_app/README.md

 - building personal profile that can be visited by other users
 - creating & editing blog-post-like recipes that can be shared with other users
 - rating the recipes that other users have shared
-- searching for any recipe that matches your interest
+- searching for any recipe that might suit your interest
+- enjoying an immersive UI experience both on mobile and desktop

+### Latest release
+- more visibility control of your menu
+- better reactive UI for mobile devices
+- secure validations on multiple site actions

+### Upcoming release
+- more secure image sizing regulation

 ## Technology